If your deployment needs more customization than the

 develop branch of your repository if the build is successful.

-deploy: provider: script script: scripts/deploy.sh on: branch: develop
+deploy: provider: script script: bash scripts/deploy.sh on: branch: develop

 If the script returns a nonzero status, deployment is considered a failure, and the build will be marked as “errored”.

-In order to ensure that deployments are executed reliably, we use a version of Ruby that is pre-installed on all of our build images.
+To ensure that deployments run consistently, we use the version of Ruby that is pre-installed on all of our build images, which may change when images are updated.

-A side effect of this is that, if you need to execute a command that requires a different Ruby, you need to execute it explicitly.
-For example,
+If you need to run a command that requires a different Ruby version than the pre-installed default, you need to set it explicitly: